tontheonelove/comfyui-prompt-collection/README.md

 | <img src="/asset/ComfyUI_00007_.png" width="150" />     | 🤗 [Prompt](prompt/A%2020-year-old%20girl%20long%20brown%20hair.md)      | NO
 | <img src="/asset/ComfyUI_00007_.png" width="150" />     | 🤗 [Prompt](prompt/A%2020-year-old%20girl%20long%20brown%20hair.md)      | NO

- `High-resolution artistic portrait of a full-length Asian woman standing on the railing of a high-rise building at night.
-She has fair skin and a slim figure.
-She wears a white crop top with a pink Hello Kitty cartoon print that is lifted up to reveal part of her breasts and thin pink panties with a delicate string and a small pink string tied around her waist.
-Her light brown long hair is left down and flowing naturally.
-She poses confidently and expressively, with one hand on her head and the other on her hip, with her head turned to the side, conveying a playful yet sexy mood.
-The background shows a blurred city skyline filled with sparkling light, which adds depth to the image.
-The model is in sharp focus with realistic skin textures and hair details.
-The lighting is soft and natural, with precise highlights and shadows to give the image a moody and emotional atmosphere.
-Realistic and highly detailed lighting and shadows, soft focus on the background, strong depth of field, all body composition, deep and sexy artistic photography `

 # example result (with Lora SamsungCam UltraReal)
 <img src="/asset/ComfyUI_00034_.png" width="250" />
 -----------------------------------------------------------------------------------------